 I wish the market was cleaner and better smelling.
 As it exists today, you have to think many times before you step in and go through its maze.
 The items sold are reasonably priced.
 But I am not sure how much business these shops do as I hardly saw any buyers in the market.
 There were tourists here and there but they hardly buy such items.
 I tried striking a conversation with a couple of shopkeepers to find out how their business is.
 But surprisingly they were very reluctant to talk.

-Jama masjid is often called the largest mosque in India.
+It is often called the largest mosque in India.
 But I think the Taj-Ul masjid in Bhopal is definitely bigger than this in size.
 Though not as well known.
 It is a monument that stands tall on the edge of numerous busy streets.
-Like typical Mughal buildings, this is also made in red stone and white marble.
+Like typical Mughal buildings, this is also made of red stone and white marble.
 And has all the nuances of Mughal architecture.
 The huge gateways, the minarets, delicate and intricate jaalis, a water body, corridors running around the building and big courtyards.
 If you climb the minaret, what you get to see is probably the best view of Delhi.
 It is interesting to stand at the narrow top of the minaret and identify the landmark buildings around it.
-Since most of the area around Jama masjid is not high rise, you would enjoy the view.
+Since most of the area around Jama Masjid is not high rise, you would enjoy the view.

-View from the Minaret of Jama Masjid, Delhi
+View from the Minaret of Jama Masjid

 In fact, the high rise buildings on the periphery of the old city, make you feel as if you standing in the middle of a bowl.
 Going up the minaret can be scary and claustrophobic as the stairs keep getting narrower at the top.
 There is hardly any light inside the stairs.
 I strongly advise against going alone on this.
 Though you would always find people climbing it.
 The roofs leading to the base of the minaret are not clean, so take care of your feet.
 Interestingly women and children are not allowed to climb up the stairs if they are not accompanied by an adult male.
 But I and my friend were asked no questions and we just climbed the minaret on our own.